Trip Date: July 3-8, 2013

 Area: Glacier Peak Wilderness

-Starting & Ending Point: High Bridge Guard Station & Campground on Stehekin River Road (Elev.
+Starting & Ending Point: High Bridge Guard Station & Campground on Stehekin Valley Road (Elev.
 1600 feet)

 Way Points: Stehekin River Vehicle Bridge & Agnes Creek Trailhead (road walk); Agnes Creek & Three-Mile Camp & Swamp Creek Camp & Upper Agnes Creek crossing & Spruce Creek crossing & Spruce Creek slope & Upper Blue Basin (trail hike & off-trail hike & bushwhack)